tg-x/foodsoft/lib/foodsoft_payorder/README.md

 This plugin is configured in the foodcoop configuration in foodsoft's "config/app\_config.yml":
 ```
+  # Enable to only order articles that members have paid (like a shopping cart).
+  use_payorder: true

   # Payment link.
   # When starting with http: or https:, this is considered to be a full url; else
   # a Ruby name that will be evaluated on the controller.